beastarman74/ssh-tunnel-docker/README.md

       - TUNNELHOST=username@123.123.123.123   # username and IP Address or hostname of host
       - TUNNELPORT=22
       - REMOTEHOST=localhost
-      - LOCALPORT=1234  # amend to the port of the remote service to tunnel to
+      - LOCALPORT=10013  # use between 10001-10100
-      - REMOTEPORT=10013  # use between 10001-10100
+      - REMOTEPORT=1234  # amend to the port of the remote service to tunnel to
       #
       - KEY=/data/sshkey-filename
       #